TriyaByadwal/Coding/README.md

 # Coding
-I'll be commiting 5 questions of DSA everyday.
+I'll be solving 5 questions of DSA everyday and post their solutions with question link here.